winglang/wing/docs/docs/08-guides/02-ci-cd.md

 keywords: [CICD, Continuous Integration, Continuous Deployment, Deployment, GitHub Actions]
 ---

-Wing compiles to multiple targets such as `tf-aws`, `tf-azure`, `tf-gcp` or `awscdk`.
-Once the compilation is complete, Wing does not dictate the method for deploying your infrastructure.
-Its focus on Terraform targets means almost all existing services can be used for deployment, providing significant flexibility to select the method that best fits your organizational needs or is most straightforward.
+Wing supports compilation to various targets including `tf-aws`, `tf-azure`, `tf-gcp`, and `awscdk`.
+After compilation, Wing does not impose a specific deployment method for your infrastructure.
+Its Terraform target compatibility ensures that nearly all existing services can be utilized for deployment, offering considerable flexibility to choose the approach best aligned with your organizational needs or preferences.

-This guide will walk you through a full deployment lifecycle of a Wing application using GitHub Actions and the `tf-aws` target.
+This guide will detail the complete deployment lifecycle of a Wing application using GitHub Actions and the `tf-aws` target.

 ## Setup
 ### Managing Access for GitHub Actions and AWS

-While you can use static, long-lived IAM user credentials, this is generally discouraged due to security risks.
+It's generally discouraged to use static, long-lived IAM user credentials due to associated security risks.

-Instead, it's advisable to use GitHub's OpenID Connect service in conjunction with Amazon Web Services for better security.
-This service provides temporary credentials, reducing the risk of unauthorized access.
-More information can be found in [Configuring OpenID Connect in Amazon Web Services](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) and [configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials).
+As an alternative, it's recommended to use GitHub's OpenID Connect service in conjunction with Amazon Web Services to enhance security.
+This service offers temporary credentials, thereby reducing the risk of unauthorized access.
+For more information, refer to [Configuring OpenID Connect in Amazon Web Services](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services) and [configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials).

 ### Terraform State

-The Terraform state must be persisted as part of the GitHub Action workflow.
-To ensure this is set up correctly, please refer to this [guide](./terraform-backends).
+Persisting the Terraform state is a crucial part of the GitHub Action workflow.
+To ensure this is properly set up, refer to this [guide](./terraform-backends).

 ## Wing GitHub Action

-With the AWS credentials and Terraform state setup, the most straightforward approach is to use the [Wing GitHub Action](https://github.com/winglang/wing-github-action/).
+With AWS credentials and Terraform state set up, the easiest approach is to use the [Wing GitHub Action](https://github.com/winglang/wing-github-action/).

+### Environment Variables

+- `AWS_REGION`: The target region for app deployment.
+- `TF_BACKEND_BUCKET`: The name of the bucket where the Terraform state is stored, for example, `my-terraform-state-bucket-with-a-globally-unique-name`.
+- `TF_BACKEND_BUCKET_REGION`: The region for the Terraform state bucket.
+This should match the region defined above.

+### Secrets

+- `AWS_ROLE_ARN`: The Github OIDC enabled AWS role arn.
+This role should be configured to allow access from the repository being deployed from.
+Moreover, it should have sufficient permissions to create the resources defined in the Wing application.
+Defining this as a Github Action secret won't print the role name in the Github Action log output.
+Depending on the context of your application, this might be desirable, but it's not strictly necessary.

 ### Deployments